Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 using UnityEngine;
 using MLAPI;
 using MLAPI.Spawning;
+using MLAPI.Serialization;
-using TestProject.ManualTests;
+using MLAPI.Serialization.Pooled;

-public class CustomPrefabHandlerObjectPoolOverride : NetworkBehaviour, INetworkPrefabInstanceHandler {
+public class NetworkPrefabHandlerObjectPoolOverride : NetworkBehaviour, INetworkPrefabInstanceHandler {
     private GameObject m_ObjectToPool;